Vuzix Corporation (NASDAQ:VUZI) stock Posted Gross Margin of -14.70 percent in Last Year: Is Justifiable?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Vuzix Corporation (NASDAQ:VUZI) raised 2.13% to close Friday’s market session at $2.40, higher as compared to yesterday’s close.
-The stock price fluctuated between $2.31 and $2.465 throughout the trading session with the volume trading being 557569 shares, which represented a significant variation when compared to the three months average volume of 741.96K shares.
-The firm’s stock price fluctuated -1.64% within the last five trades and 10.09% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -52.29% in the last 6 months and -30.84% was subtracted to its value over the previous 3 months.
-VUZI stock is trading at a margin of 10.96%, -9.22% and -38.46% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Vuzix Corporation (NASDAQ:VUZI) dipped -6.92% to close Friday’s market session at $2.09, lower as compared to yesterday’s close.
+The stock price fluctuated between $2.07 and $2.24 throughout the trading session with the volume trading being 1386105 shares, which represented a significant variation when compared to the three months average volume of 783.42K shares.
+The firm’s stock price fluctuated -11.28% within the last five trades and -3.02% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -59.12% in the last 6 months and -42.56% was subtracted to its value over the previous 3 months.
+VUZI stock is trading at a margin of -5.74%, -18.82% and -46.13% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Tech Stocks to Buy in 2024